 NYSED will only consider applications if charters are available for issuance in the applicant group's proposed district of location pursuant to the Education Law at the time the RFP Full Application is due as set forth in this RFP.
-At this time, there are no charter available for issuance in New York City.
+As of the date of this RFP, there are no charters available for issuance in New York City.
 As such, applications for charters in New York City will not be considered or evaluated under this RFP.
 If, at any point during the RFP cycle charters become unavailable for issuance in the district of location requested by the applicant group, NYSED reserves the option to immediately terminate such applications.